lisahamm/lisahamm.github.io/source/_posts/2015-03-23-git-basics.markdown

 ### Getting started with Git

 Conceptually, Git allows users to make changes in a working directory, add specific modified files to a staging area, and commit staged files with messages.
 Beginning to use Git in a project is fairly straightforward.
-In the terminal, cd into your project's root directory.
+If you do not yet have Git on your computer, you can download it [here](http://git-scm.com/downloads).
+Once you have Git downloaded, cd into your project's root directory in the terminal.
 To initialize a new git repository, type:

 ```
 git init